lenskit/lenskit-algorithm-example/README.md

 # LensKit Example Algorithm

 This demo extends [lenskit-hello][] to use a custom recommender algorithm.
+This example is a user-item personalized mean recommender.

+This is intended to serve as a starting point and example for building your own custom algorithms.
+If you want to just use a user-item personalized mean scorer for recommendation, use LensKit's `UserMeanItemScorer`.

 [lenskit-hello]: https://github.com/lenskit/lenskit-hello